 It’s a common misconception that cats aren’t affectionate animals and don’t like to cuddle.
-Even though cats enjoy their independence, they’re just as capable of showing affection as other animals.
-Some cats sit on their owners’ laps for hours on end, refusing to jump down until they’re physically removed.
+Even though cats enjoy their independence, they’re just as capable of showing love as other pets.
+Some cats sit on their owners’ laps for hours on end, refusing to jump down.

 Some cats become more huggable as they get older, but these breeds are more likely to be lap cats from a young age.
-Socialize your cat as soon as you get it, and you’ll have a warm and loving companion for life.
+Socialize your cat when you get it, and you’ll have a warm and loving life companion.

 Why Do Cats Like To Cuddle?

 Not all cats are cuddly creatures, so why are some cats more affectionate than others?

 Cats cuddle up to their owners to carry out behaviors they learned during kittenhood for these reasons:

 Cats are at their most vulnerable when they sleep, so if you’ve built a bond with your cat, it’ll look to you for protection from predators and environmental dangers while it rests.

 Similarly, the journal Current Biology explains how some cats can form attachment bonds with their owners and experience separation anxiety when they’re not around.
 In this case, cats enjoy being near their owners and feel more secure around them.

 Also, cats cuddle up to their owners because they:

 - Enjoy petting